WGBH-MLA/ov-deploy/docs/manual.md

 1. Enter environment variables. **_TODO: elaborate on how._**
 1. Enter secrets. **_TODO: elaborate on how._**

+### Automatic deployment
+The `./deploy` helper script is designed to automate the process of deploying known versions of parts or the whole stack.
+For any given pod, it will:

+- Build the docker images
+- Push the images to docker hub
+- Set the version tag of each deployed image
+#### Usage
+The script can be called with several arguments:

+1. Setup kubectl context
+: `-c context`
+: !!! note "TODO: kubectl context"
+        Describe setup for kubectl context
+1. Set pod(s) version as cli args
+: Backend: `-b VERSION`
+: Frontend: `-f VERSION`
+: Proxy: `-p VERSION`
+1. Run command
+: Verify in console logs that job has completed successfully, or returned an error.

 ### Manual Deployment

 In the event that an automated deployment fails you can do a step-by-step deployment to help debug problems.